How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 Apply the chosen tool to the single use case identified in Step 1.
 Not two use cases.
 Not “let me also test it for X while I’m here.”
 One use case, documented and tested, before any expansion.

 For Layer 1 (AI tools): build a prompt template, test it on three real instances, refine, then use it consistently for two weeks.
-See the prompt template framework in the workflows section below.

 Step 4 — Keep the Workflow Simple